f-osss/TuneBot/README.md

 ## Description
 TuneBot is a chatbot web application built with Flask that helps you discover music tailored to your mood.
-It's a bit funky, but it works "most of the time"!
+It's a bit funky, but it works "most of the time".

 ## Live Demo (Deployed on Render)
 You can access the [live version](https://tunebot-gaq4.onrender.com/)